 If you would like information about community services, please contact your CMH worker or Customer Services at the number listed on the bottom of this page.
 The advocacy groups and state / federal resources are listed as an informational service only and are subject to change.

 Transportation

-If you have Medicaid, transportation assistance is available through your MDHHS office or Medicaid Health Plan (MHP).
+If you have Medicaid, transportation assistance is available through your MDHHS office.
 You may discuss your needs with your community mental health services provider who may be able to assist you in arranging transportation.